clouditor/continuous-risk-assessment/README.md

 ## Usage
+**Currently, the risk assessment is performed both with the IaC template (discovered or as file given as parameter) and with the ontology-based template (translated from the IaC template or as file given as parameter).**

 Currently, most of the needed paths cannot be passed as parameter.
 The only paths that can be specified as parameters are
 - the Azure IaC template (ARM template) path and
 - the ontology-based template path.